 In 1984, Martha Graham’s company is worldwide recognized till the point of being invited by Rudolph Nureyev to the Paris Opera.

-She dies in New York in 1991, leaving the Martha Graham Center of Contemporary Dance as a legacy which remains as an invaluable patrimony for the dancers community.
+She dies in New York in 1991, leaving the Martha Graham Dance Company and School as a legacy which remains as an invaluable patrimony for the dancers community.

 Alvin Ailey (1931 - 1989, U.S.A.)

 Alvin Ailey has an important place in modern dance history for being the choreographer of the ‘black modern dance’.